kevinburke/isec2/README.md

-# isec2
+# is ec2

+If you are running outside EC2 and don't have credentials, the AWS SDK will hang for 5+ seconds attempting to connect to the EC2 metadata API.
+That's annoying.

-This is a helper library to detect if you are running in EC2 or not.
+This is a helper library to detect, quickly, if you are running in EC2 or not.
+If you are not, then you can avoid including the EC2 metadata API in your credential list.

 There are no dependencies.

 ## Usage